 When Luke McFadden considers the plight of innocents mired in the human trafficking industry, his personal “sacrifices” don’t compare.
-“It is totally worth it for us to sell everything, drive what feels like a billion miles across the country, and have very uncomfortable experiences,” says McFadden, a 2014 George Fox Evangelical Seminary graduate who earned a master’s degree in spiritual formation.
+“It is totally worth it for us to sell everything, drive what feels like a billion miles across the country, and have very uncomfortable experiences,” says McFadden, a 2014 Portland Seminary graduate who earned a master’s degree in spiritual formation.
 “You realize it’s nothing compared to what [trafficked girls] are going through.”

 McFadden and his wife, Lindsay, along with their three children, are finishing fundraising before moving to Cambodia to join Rapha House, a nonprofit committed to ending human trafficking.
 The McFaddens plan to serve wherever their gifts are needed, but anticipate helping formerly trafficked girls transition into a sustainable life of freedom rooted in spiritual formation.

 While serving as a youth pastor in the Eugene, Ore., area and working on his degree, McFadden visited Cambodia for the first time in 2012 to scout out a ministry trip for his youth group students.

 The community atmosphere of his George Fox cohort helped him process the idea of becoming a missionary to Cambodia.
 “People at Fox allowed room for freedom of conversation.
 Class was secondary to the community that Fox created,” McFadden said.